euphonie/study-notes/Computer Science/Theory/Natural Language Processing/Hyperparameters/Intro.md

 This parameter impacts in speed and the number of iterations.
 There are two ways of backpropagating the error to the weights of a neural network, it can be either:
 - Online (stochastic).
 Where for every input the process of backpropagation will calculate error and adjust the weights, or through
-- Batch (Batch training.
+- Batch (Batch training).
 Where calculation of the error and adjustment of the weights will be executed per batch size.

+In this case, online training can also be referred to minibatch training of size 1.

 ### Number of Epochs